-Most of my end users will never build a report from scratch because it’s not part of their job description.
-Why, then, should I provide ad hoc reporting?
+- Most of my end users will never build a report from scratch because it’s not part of their job description.
+Then what is the benefit and of ad hoc reporting and why should I provide it?

 It’s true that most beneficiaries of ad hoc reporting will never build a report themselves; these individuals are called “data consumers.”
 Many companies, however, will have one or more data analysts responsible for fielding internal reporting requests, and those individuals will be the ones taking advantage of your ad hoc reporting tools, dramatically reducing your IT workload while improving their own operational efficiency.